JanWilczek/wolf-sound-blog/_posts/fx/2021-11-26-parametric-eq-design.md

 ## Applications of Parametric Filters

 So where can these parametric filters be applied?
 One obvious answer is your digital audio workstation.
-In this software, you can use a parametric EQ plugin to manipulate the frequency content of your audio tracks.
+In this software, you can use a parametric EQ plugin to manipulate the frequency content of your audio tracks [VälimäkiReiss16].
 Thanks to these plugins, you can remove unwanted tones or noise and add coloration to the timbre.
 However, that’s not the only use.

 Efficient filters are especially important in game audio, virtual reality, or, in a broader sense, the field of sound design.
 Any virtual environment must be able to dynamically control user’s environment and tune the system so that the changes in player movements are reflected in the changes in sound.
 One example could be filtering applied when a player finds themselves behind a curtain; the sounds coming from behind should sound muffled what can be achieved with a low-pass or a high-shelving filter.
 A similar effect can be put on audio when the player finds themselves under water.